 This is where we came from

 After the endless straight section we reached another set of hairpin turns.
 Four hours after we had started we arrived at the top.

 The sign indicating the Passo dello Stelvio

-There were a lot of souvenir shops at the summit.
-As soon as we would get near them a sales person started to talk to us.
-They also had those plastic birds that start to whistle when you pass them.
+There were many souvenir shops at the summit.
+As soon as we got near them a salesperson started to talk to us.
+They also had plastic birds that began to whistle when we passed them.
 In France they also had those annoying things.
-Bram bought a hat for his collection and I bought a small cow bell.
+Bram bought a hat for his collection and I purchased a small cowbell.
 We asked someone to take a picture of us.

 At the top of the Stelvio in the rain

 There was also something about Fausto Coppi, a well-known Italian professional cyclist.

 On the stage with Fausto Coppi